“I’ve gotten a much better perspective of the federal landscape now than I ever had before.”

 Applicants are encouraged to contact VASG to indicate their interest in the fellowship, discuss the application process, and schedule an interview.
 Applicants can express their interest by sending a short, simple email – please include “Knauss Fellowship” in the subject line.

-Applications must be submitted online via eSeaGrant.
-If you plan to apply, we recommend registering for eSeaGrant at least two weeks in advance of the deadline.
+Applications must be submitted online via applications.vaseagrant.org.
 VASG cannot accept late applications as outlined in the NOFO, please allow ample time to submit your application

 Recommendation Letters

-To maintain confidentiality, DO NOT submit letters with the student’s application.
-Letters must be requested and uploaded through eSeaGrant, be submitted by the deadline, and should be addressed to Dr. Troy Hartley, Director, Virginia Sea Grant.
+NEW: Students are required to submit letters with their application.
+Letters must be requested and returned to you prior to the application submission deadline, and should be addressed to Dr. Troy Hartley, Director, Virginia Sea Grant.
 Please review our Tips for Selecting Letter Writers.

 Watch: Knauss Marine Policy Fellowship informational webinar